Guidance

 Official – sensitive: end of section

-Once the required checks have been done and it has been confirmed that the applicant is entitled to right of abode and under what section of the British Nationality Act 1981, a vignette can be issued by Secure Handling Area (SHA).
+Once the required checks have been completed and it has been confirmed that the applicant is entitled to the right of abode and under which section of the Immigration Act 1971, a vignette can be issued by Secure Handling Area (SHA).

 Refusals

-This page tells you about refusals of right of abode.
+This page tells you about refusals of a certificate of entitlement to the right of abode.

-Applications received on or after 6 April 2015 do not have a right of appeal and so only a refusal letter must be prepared.
+There is no right of appeal for a refused application and so only a refusal letter must be prepared.

 All letters must be addressed to the applicant.
 If the applicant has an agent a covering letter should be completed.
-All letters must be despatched by Secure Mail Service (SMS) even if there are no enclosed documents.
+All letters must be despatched by tracked post even if there are no enclosed documents.

 Copies of supporting documentation submitted with the application or obtained in the course of consideration must be kept on file.

-When refusing an application, you must consider whether the case should be referred to Immigration Enforcement, using the Case Information Database (CID).
+When refusing an application, you must consider whether the case should be referred to Immigration Enforcement.

 You do not need to refer the case to Immigration Enforcement where: